vaneseltine/nominally/paper.md

 scrapes titles, nicknames, and suffixes;
 and parses apart first, middle, and last names.

-`Nominally` is designed for large-scale work, and it is employed in the construction of UMETRICS data [@UMETRICS2020], where millions of employee, principal investigator, and author name records are processed.
-UMETRICS is a multi-university administrative dataset which has been used by over two hundred social science researchers in recent years [@IRIS2021].
+`Nominally` is designed for large-scale work, and we employ `nominally` in the construction of UMETRICS data at the Institute for Research on Innovation & Science [@UMETRICS2020], where millions of employee, principal investigator, and author name records are processed.
+UMETRICS is a multi-university administrative dataset used by over two hundred social science researchers in recent years [@IRIS2021].

 TODO: Comparisons